 1898 - William Murray Geddes (head), William Dalton (foreman)

 1899-1904 James Gibson.
-At first the Under Gardener, then Head Gardener from 1901.
+At first the Under Gardener, then Head Gardener from at least 1901.
 James was regarded as an authority on "vegetable culture" and lectured on this subject to regional horticultural institutions.
+He sent collections of vegetables for exhibition as far away as shows in Birmingham.
 Also won many prizes for carnations.
 When advertising his desire to seek a new position in 1904, James tells us that he has the "highest testimonials for "ability, sobriety and civility" as well as experience in estate re modelling - Danesfield was extensively altered during his time there.

 1905- Mr O Smith.